 Christmas Events

+Impacted by Covid.
+Cllr Nelson proposed a January tea party and a virtual santa experience.
+Resolved that events committee take these forwards.

 20/121 Speeding Signs – To discuss three quotes and the installation cost

 Cllr Webbon has obtained quotes from three companies to change the village entrance signs to ones which include 30/40mphr and “please drive carefully through our village”.
 The sign on Melton road could not include the speed, but could include a speed camera (LCC advice).